Memorable Manitobans: Thomas Henry Verner (1862-1930)

 On 2 September 1886, he married Grace Florence Coultry (1863-1954).
 They had two sons and two daughters: Stanley Harold Verner (1887-1911), Edna Florence Verner (1889-1963, wife of Samuel W. Albertson), Norman Alexander Verner (1892-1980), Jack Douglas Verner (1894-1919), and Dorothy Grace Verner (1898-1979, wife of Angus M. Morrison).
 His son Jack served during the First World War and received the Military Cross and Bar before dying in 1919 from wounds received the previous year.

 His wife, for many years, was the leading soprano vocalist in Western Canada, and took part in numerous musical events.
 He was a member of the Manitoba Club, Winnipeg Operatic Society (Secretary), Southwood Golf Club, and Winnipeg Rowing Club.
-An active curler, he was a member of the Thistle Curling Club, Granite Curling Club, and Strathcona Curling Club, and served as President of the Manitoba Curling Association (1917-1918).
+An active curler, he was a member of the Thistle Curling Club, Granite Curling Club, and Strathcona Curling Club (President, 1912-1913), and served as President of the Manitoba Curling Association (1917-1918).
 In the early 1890s, he held the amateur billiard championship of Manitoba.
 He and his family had a summer cottage at Minaki, Ontario.

 1901 Canada census, Automated Genealogy.